Jayne Nakata is a long term resident of Iwaki City, Fukushima.

 From there you can use the bullet train to return to Tokyo, or head further north to Sendai, Iwate, Akita or Aomori and even to Hokkaido or further explore the castles, mountains and lakes of Fukushima in the Aizu Wakamatsu area, by transferring to the Banetsu Sai line.

-This trip is a great way to have a positive impact on the small towns of the Fukushima coast that are still struggling 8 years on from the disaster.
+This trip is a great way to have a positive impact on the small towns of the Fukushima coast that are still struggling more than 10 years on from the disaster.
 If you like to travel off the beaten path, don’t mind figuring things out if things are not all in English everywhere you go and really want to meet some wonderful Japanese people, I highly recommend this trip!

 Jayne Nakata is a long term resident of Iwaki City, Fukushima.
 When the earthquake and tsunami hit Fukushima in 2011, setting off a nuclear meltdown, Jayne was 7 months pregnant with her first child, living less than 50 km from the power station.
-8 years on, she’s on a mission to help her town recover from the disaster.
+More than 10 years on, she’s on a mission to help her town recover from the disaster.
 Her popular podcast “Transformations with Jayne”, helps women living in Japan to find support and inspiration to live their best lives.
 You can also follow Jayne on instagram here.